jometzg/disablefunctionsuingrest/README.md

 }
 ```

-In the above, the function is enabled as its Disabled status is *false*.
+In the above, the function is enabled as its Disabled status is *False*.

 ### Update the status of the web app
 This is done by doing a PUT HTTP request with the payload above, but its status must be set to *True* to disable the function.